Post-Training LLMs as Better Decision-Making Agents: A Regret-Minimization Approach: Training the Closed-Weight LLM with

 \subsection{Full-Information and Bandit Tasks}

 }{} \paragraph{{Linguistic Context} Generation.} We adopt a unified procedure to construct linguistic contexts for both the full-information online learning (FOL) and (non-)stationary multi-armed bandit (MAB/NS-MAB) environments.
 Using the GPT-4o mini API, we synthesize scenario descriptions that specify the common action set shared by the environments.
 Manually designed prompt templates span domains such as healthcare, business strategy, and science fiction, and they explicitly instruct GPT-4o mini to describe multiple plausible actions so that no candidate is obviously optimal.
 We further randomize the narrative style—ranging from concise reports to analytical dilemmas—to encourage linguistic and structural diversity.
 These prompts apply verbatim across FOL and MAB/NS-MAB tasks; the only difference is how the generated scenarios are paired with subsequent reward signals.
-Complete prompt templates appear in \Cref{appendix:prompt_scene_generation}.
+Complete prompt templates appear in \Cref{appendix:prompt_scene_generation}, and we validate that this richer prompt induces substantially more diverse linguistic contexts than a simple prompt baseline in \Cref{appendix:prompt-diversity-ablation}.

 \paragraph{Reward Generation Processes.} To keep the linguistic description decoupled from the numerical feedback, we instantiate rewards independently of the generated narratives, drawing from the distributions in \Cref{appendix:reward_dist}.
 This separation discourages the model from exploiting the superficial textual cues when predicting rewards.